quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * Four Pass Encryption,

-* or, Twelve Pass encryption, when the Four Pass Encryption does not meet the security requirements of the configuration.
+* or, Twelve-Pass encryption, when the Four Pass Encryption does not meet the security requirements of the configuration.

-The configuration must explicitly indicate Twelve Pass Encryption if selected.
+The configuration must explicitly indicate Twelve-Pass Encryption if selected.
-Twelve Pass Encryption MUST NOT be selected if the nonce length and server ID length sum to exactly 16 octets.
+Twelve-Pass Encryption MUST NOT be selected if the nonce length and server ID length sum to exactly 16 octets.
 In the absence of this indication, load balancers use Single Pass Encryption if the nonce length